 Betterment Signup Process

-Honestly singing up with Betterment is one of the easiest signup process I have come across.
+Singing up with Betterment is a very easy process.
 It takes about five minutes and they take you through a set of questions that cover what you are trying to accomplish with your investments.
 You even have the option to set the allocation of asset using a cool slider bar (stocks vs bonds).

 You roll through all these choices, link a checking account, and boom you are ready to roll.
 Putting money into the account works just like moving money from one bank account to another.